 Dr. Haylene Mayer started King’s anesthesia that day.
 Brangman, who at the time had worked at Harlem Hospital for 20 years, recalled the anesthetic “it would have been GOE delivered through a Heidbrink anesthesia machine.”

-Brangman provided valuable insight about the anesthesia procedures for thoracic surgery in the 1950’s.
+Brangman provided valuable insight into the anesthesia procedures for thoracic surgery in the 1950s.
 “You bagged them in those days; you could sense changes like compliance that way.
 You had your hand on the patient the entire time,” Brangman says.

 Surgeons removed two ribs and a portion of King’s sternum that day.
 Those present in the room during surgery were amazed by the level of force used to drive the object so far into King’s chest.